I tried anomaly detection for industrial sensors with SKAB and time series foundation models

 TimesFM 2.5 c=128 vs c=512 per-dataset comparison

-Translating this into a manufacturing context, short context is suited for instantaneous anomalies such as sudden valve clogging or sharp shifts.
-On the other hand, for long-term trend anomalies such as disrupted operation cycles or collapsed periodicity, long context is essential — with c=128, these get treated as "normal for this equipment" and missed.
-Running short-context and long-context models in parallel and using both anomaly scores in an ensemble is a natural option that comes to mind.
+Translated into manufacturing terms: short context is suited for instantaneous anomalies like sudden valve blockages or sharp shifts.
+On the other hand, long-term trend anomalies like disruptions to operating cycles or breakdown of periodicity require long context — with c=128, they are dismissed as "normal for this equipment."
+Running short-context and long-context models in parallel and combining both anomaly scores as an ensemble is a natural option that comes to mind.

-Note that c=2048 was also tried, but even the longest SKAB dataset has 1,328 rows, and the constraint context + horizon ≤ T could not be satisfied, making all datasets unevaluable.
-Within the scale of SKAB, comparing c=128 and c=512 is the practical range.
+I also tried c=2048, but even the longest SKAB dataset has only 1,328 rows, failing to meet the context + horizon ≤ T constraint, making all datasets unevaluable.
+Within the SKAB scale, comparing c=128 and c=512 is the practical range.

-Having looked at Chronos-2 and TimesFM 2.5 separately, I will now line them up again on the same 11-dataset subset.
-Since the TimesFM side was sampled to 12 datasets due to inference cost constraints (other/2 was excluded because no positive labels appeared), the AUC median for Chronos-2 was also recomputed on this subset of 11 datasets.
+Having looked at Chronos-2 and TimesFM 2.5 individually, let me now line them up side by side on the same 11-dataset subset.
+Since the TimesFM side was sampled at 12 datasets for inference cost reasons (other/2 was excluded because no positive labels appeared), I re-computed the AUC median for Chronos-2 as well, limited to these 11 datasets.

 Cell AUC Median std min max Warm Latency GPU Memory